Contagion Theory: Unleashing Market Mayhem Through Panic

 The Rational Irrationality of Market Panics

-At first glance, the behaviour of investors during market panics may seem entirely irrational.
+At first glance, investors’ behaviour during market panics may seem entirely irrational.
 However, a deeper analysis reveals a certain “rational irrationality” at play.
 From an individual investor’s perspective, selling during a panic may be a rational response to perceived threats, even if this behaviour leads to collectively suboptimal outcomes.

 This paradox echoes the “Tragedy of the Commons” described by ecologist Garrett Hardin.
 In the context of market panics, the “commons” is market stability, which is eroded by the rational self-interest of individual actors.